csapoadam/adamsfusions/docs/_posts/2022-08-30-freemonads.markdown

 category: SoftwareDesign
 ---

 As we know from the vast literature on software testing, there are many practical approaches for substituting as yet not fully functional software components with so-called **test doubles** -- including [stubs, fakes, and mocks](https://blog.pragmatists.com/test-doubles-fakes-mocks-and-stubs-1a7491dfa3da).
-In this post, we will take a look at a functional programming structure called the **Free Monad**, and consider how it offers an elegant method for creating test doubles.
+In this post, we will take a look at a functional programming structure called the **Free Monad**, and consider how it offers an elegant way to create test doubles.

+# A quick review of where we are

-In these two previous posts, we went through a number of functional programming concepts, namely functors, monads, contravariant functors and contravariant monads.
-We saw based on some rudimentary examples that these concepts could be used to write code that is more readable and more elegant in managing both dependencies and side effects.
-The basic mechanisms by which all of this could be achieved can be summarized as follows:
+Before we begin, recall that in these two previous posts, we went through a number of functional programming concepts, namely functors, monads, contravariant functors and contravariant monads.
+Based on some rudimentary examples, we saw how these concepts can be used to write code that is more readable and more elegant, both in managing dependencies and side effects.
+How did we achieve this?
+Basically, by using these concepts to:

-* Encapsulation of the glue between functions: the wrapping and unwrapping of data structures, and the passing on of data from one function to the next could be encapsulated under the hood by canonical functions such as *map()* and *flatmap()*;
+* Encapsulate the glue between functions: we encapsulated the wrapping and unwrapping of data structures, and the passing on of data from one function to the next using canonical functions such as *map()* and *flatmap()*; this, in turn, helped us remove a lot of boilerplate code having to do with creating and managing variables, and focus solely on the sequence of functions to be called.
-* Lazy (deferred) evaluation: this means that a function, or a composed chain of functions could be stored as data, wrapped in a container, allowing for both the input to and the output from the function(s) to be gradually transformed prior to running the code
+* Perform lazy (deferred) evaluation: we stored our functions, or composed chains thereof, as data wrapped in a container such as a (contravariant) functor or a monad.
+This allowed us to define a series of transformations on both the input to and the output from our function(s) prior to actually running our code.
+As we saw, this allowed us to achieve goals like input transformations and dependency injection without having to manage explicit state.

-Today, we will go one step forward and gently introduce a functional data structure called the **free monad**.
+Today, we will go one step further and introduce a special type of monad called the **free monad**.
 The wonder of free monads is that they can be used to model any sequence of operations in such a way that *not only the execution, but also the interpretation of those operations can be deferred to a later time*.
-Free monads can be used to achieve this by encapsulating both an operation as data and a sequence of transformations on that operation in a canonical way.
+The main idea is to not only represent each function in our chain of operations as data, but also to wrap each intermediate result into a structure that halts the chain of computations until it is explicitly resumed.
+This, in turn, will allow all intermediate results to be interpreted as something other than the operations they represent at face value.
+In the treatment of this topic, I am once again indebted to Brian Lonsdorf, whose very elegant (but somewhat terse) explanations served as a starting point for this post.

-# The why and what of free monads
+# The what and the why of free monads

-Apparently, many branches of mathematics use the term 'free' to denote a concept that is in some sense the least restricted example in its class.
+Apparently, many branches of mathematics use the term 'free' to denote a concept that is in some sense the least restricted example in its class (or so they say).
 We don't need to go into the details to understand free monads, but maybe this interpretation will help reinforce the idea that free monads are a very minimal, canonical and therefore highly versatile type of monad.

 Briefly stated, a **free monad is a composite data type whose instances can either be of type** *Suspend* **, or of type** *Pure*.

 The **Suspend** (also known as **Impure**) variant of a free monad encapsulates some value, together with a deferred operation on that value.

-The **Pure** variant of a free monad, in turn, simply holds a value; usually, the starting point or final results of some computations.
+The **Pure** variant of a free monad, in turn, simply holds a value; usually, the starting point or final result of some series of transformations.

-Free monads hold the potential to represent more than one kind of data processing pattern.
-As suggested by the trampoline example, we can implement stack-safe recursive behaviors by having a function that keeps returning a *Suspend* object, as long as further recursion is necessary; and a *Pure* object, once the recursion terminates.
-If, on the other hand, the value part of a *Suspend* object represents a reified operation (as opposed to some literal data in the classical sense), we can reinterpret the semantics of that operation at a later time.
-In this way, we can create domain-specific languages (DSLs) with multiple alternative interpreters - an approach that can be useful for mocking / testing some behavior without actually running it to get unwanted side effects.
+Being free as they are, free monads hold the potential to represent more than one kind of data processing pattern.
+As suggested by the trampoline example, we can implement stack-safe recursive behaviors by creating a function that keeps returning a *Suspend* object, as long as further recursion is necessary; and a *Pure* object, once the recursion terminates.
+However, by now we should be getting accustomed to the idea that in functional programming, functions (operations) are also often treated as data in their own right, and used as inputs to higher-order transformations.
+So, in this view, the data inside a *Suspend* object might also be a reified operation, whose semantics can be transformed, or even reinterpreted as it is being parsed.
+In this way, one can create domain-specific languages (DSLs) using free monads and create multiple alternative interpreters to parse them - an approach that can be useful for mocking / testing some behaviors without actually running them with all their potential side-effects.

 Before going into specific examples, let's take a look at a possible implementation of free monads in Javascript: